isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "reconnect-wait-time" : number-of-milliseconds, ... }, ... }

-The default value for MySQL and Postgres is 0, which disables automatic recovery and causes the server to exit immediately upon detecting the loss of connectivity.
+The default value for MySQL and PostgreSQL is 0, which disables automatic recovery and causes the server to exit immediately upon detecting the loss of connectivity.
 The default value for Cassandra is 2000 ms.